 - Communication skills

 In conjunction with the hard skills, soft skills and qualities needed to become a zoologist, there are some essential steps you should be taking to become one as well.
 Let’s look at the tangible steps you can take right now to pursue this career.

 Step 1: Determine if it’s the right job for you

 After going through this article, you may be fully committed to zoology and ready to jump in, but are you the right fit for this career?
 Figuring out what career you’re going to commit to can be overwhelming, and even when you think you’ve considered everything, maybe you’re missing some important aspects you need to consider.

-That’s where CareerHunter can help!
-Allow the tests, crafted by experienced psychologists, psychometricians, career experts and researchers, to help direct you towards your career in zoology or show you another route you may not have considered.
+That’s where our CareerHunter can help.
+Allow the test, crafted by experienced psychologists, psychometricians, career experts and researchers, to help direct you towards your career in zoology or show you another route you may not have considered.

 When it comes to finding the right career, there are so many variables, like considering your interests, evaluating your personality type, and looking at your values, so we recommend receiving all the help you can get to make the right choice!

 Step 2: Focus on the right subjects at school

 To become a zoologist, schooling (and a lot of it) will be in your future.
 It’s best to focus on the areas that can not only fuel your passion for zoology, but help you better understand this field as a whole.
 Focus on taking classes like biology, physics, botany, physiology, chemistry, ecology, and of course zoology itself (if it’s offered by your school).